rust-lang/wg-async/src/vision/how_to_vision/owners.md

-# Goal and initiative owners
+# Owning a goal or initiative

 This page describes the roles and responsibilities associated with being the **owner** of an item on the [roadmap](../roadmap.md).
 Roadmap items fall into two categories, top-level goals and initiatives.
 In both cases, being an owner means that you are responsible for ensuring that the item gets done, but the details of owning a top-level goal are different from owning an initiative.